Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 low.

-When the processor is in reset and the default settings on the PA\_PWR\_EN, the AX5043\_PWR\_EN are pulled low (and they have pull downs, too, so that they are disabled even when the main power is disabled), so all power to the PA and AX5043s will be off.
-The only other piece of the board that will be powered is the LNA (QPL9547) because it is directly connected to +5V, but it has a pull up on its enable line so it will be disabled, too.
+When the processor is in reset and the default settings on the PA\_PWR\_EN, AX5043\_PWR\_EN, and LNA\_ENABLE are pulled low (and they have pull downs, too, so that they are disabled even when the main power is disabled), so all power to the RF elements will be off.

-So when the board comes up all the RF section of the board is powered off.

-A HW\_POWER\_OFF\_N comes in from the PC104 connector; if that is pulled low it will power off everything on the board.
+A HW\_POWER\_OFF\_N comes in from the PC104 connector; if that is pulled low it will power off everything on the board except for the devices on +5VAL.
 It does this by disabling the 3.3V and 1.2V regulators.
-When 3.3V is off, the MAX4995 controlling power to the PA will be powered off, so that will be disabled.
-The only other part that's directly on +5V is the LNA, as mentioned before, but it will be disabled by default with a pullup to +5V.
+When 3.3V is off, the MAX4995s controlling power to the PA, AX5043s, and LNA will be powered off.

 There is also a hardware watchdog, as mentioned before.
 The processor must toggle the FEED\_WATCHDOG line at least once a second.
 If it fails to do that, the 1.2V and 3.3V current limiters will be disabled cutting power to the processor and all digital components.
-This will result in everything else being powered off.
+This will result in everything else being powered off (except the devices on +5VAL).
 After 200ms, the watchdog chip will enable power again.

 To power up and enable the RF section, the processor must first make sure all the AX5043 enable lines are pulled high to disable them.